bertdobbelaere/SorterHunter/README.md

 ## About
 SorterHunter is a C++ program used to find well performing sorting networks.
-For a number of input sizes, the method used by the program succeeded in reducing the upper bound of S(n) compared to previous work.
+For a number of input sizes, the method used by the program succeeded in reducing the upper bound of &Scirc;(n) compared to previous work.
 (Definition: see "The Art of Computer Programming Vol. 3 - Sorting and Searching" - D.E.
 Knuth, 1998)

-n  | S(n) previous upper bound | S(n) new upper bound
+n  | &Scirc;(n) previous upper bound | &Scirc;(n) new upper bound
 --  | ------------------------- | --------------------
 19 | 86 (*) | 85
 20 | 92 (*) | 91
 21 | 102 (*) | 101
+22 | 108 (*) | 107
 23 | 118 (*) | 116
 24 | 123 (*) | 121
 28 | 156 (*) | 155